 Through Federal Direct Loans, funds are provided to students and their parents by the federal government.
 Student loans are borrowed money that must be repaid, with interest.
 Direct Loans include subsidized, unsubsidized, and PLUS loans.
+Subsidized loans do not accrue interest while a student is enrolled at least half-time in a degree-seeking program.
+Upon dropping below half-time enrollment, interest will begin to accrue.
+Interest begins accruing immediately on an Unsubsidized loan regardless of a student's enrollment status.
 The borrower repays these loans to the US Department of Education.
 To be eligible, the student must:

-- be enrolled at least half time (6 credits per semester);
+- be enrolled at least half time (6 credits per semester for Undergraduate and Law students);

 - not be in default on a federal student loan;